osklunds/Distributed-SWMR-register/README.md

 1. [Install Rust](https://www.rust-lang.org/tools/install).
 2. Clone this repository.
-3. Uncomment the `printlnu` lines in `application/src/main.rs` to actually see something printed to the terminal.
-4. Change directory to `local_starter` and type `cargo run n` where `n` is the number of local nodes you want to have.
-I suggest `n=5`.
+3. Change directory to `local_starter` and type `cargo run -n 3 -w 3 -r 3 -p`.

-Each node will print to the terminal in its own color.
-It will print when it starts/ends a write/read.
-The read end operations will also show the value of all nodes' registers.
+This will create three nodes on your local computer that all write and read to the shared registers all the time.
+Each node will print to the terminal in its own color when it starts/ends and write or read operation.
+When a read operation ends, the values of all nodes' registers will also be shown.
 So you see a sequence of write and read operations and what the values of the registers were in the different places in that execution.

 ## ABD overview